 IMPERIAL HOTEL TRAMONTANO

-Whenever I think of the Grand Hotel Imperial Tramontano, I smile.
-I do so because the memories which come back to me – of beautiful views, gracious surroundings, good food and courteous service – put me in such a happy frame of mind.
-This large and expansive property has welcomed guests for over two hundred years.
+The Grand Hotel Imperial Tramontano is a large and expansive property which has welcomed guests for over two hundred years.
 Indeed, parts of its building date back to the 16th Century.
-These include the Stella Maris Chapel, which is covered with colourful frescoes (restored, I fear, by a painter more to be admired for his enthusiasm than for his skill).
+These include the Stella Maris Chapel, which is covered with brightly coloured, ‘restored’ frescoes.
 The Tramontano’s location – close to the Old Town and to the Cathedral, and atop Sorrento’s famous cliffs – is a privileged one, affording a superb panorama of the Gulf of Naples.
 Whenever I approach the entrance portico through the hotel’s shady gardens, I feel the most pleasing anticipation.

 I like hotels to have good public areas.
 Those at the Tramontano are very good indeed, and include an impressive sitting room with a floor of Majolica and with charming frescoes (these are as good as new, and ‘unrestored’) by the Neapolitan artist Giambattista de Curtis.
-There is a grand piano here.
-When it was being played one afternoon (by another guest), an atmosphere of ethereal calm and well-being pervaded the whole of the ground floor.
-Indeed, the hotel is a place of calm contentment – a tribute, surely, to the genial General Manager, Luigi Guarracino, and to the members of staff he leads.
-In the photograph, Mr Guarracino is on the right, next to Chef Ciro Longobardi, and next to your correspondent is the Restaurant Manager, Luigi Morvillo.
+There is a grand piano here, which somehow conveys a sense of serenity.
+Indeed, the whole hotel is a place of calm contentment – a tribute, surely, to the genial General Manager, Luigi Guarracino, and to the members of staff he leads.

-The hotel’s Ristorante Belvedere is an attractive place for dinner, with its pink napery, Spiegelau glassware, silver domes, waiters in black tie and, of course, The View.
+The hotel’s Ristorante Belvedere is an attractive place for dinner, with its pink napery, Bormioli glassware, silver domes, lovely white crockery, waiters in black tie and, of course, The View.
 Presiding over the room is the commanding presence of Luigi Morvillo, who has been at the Tramontano for more than 20 years.
-He sees all and directs all – to good purpose.
-The menu is supervised by Alfonso Iaccarino, le patron of the famous Don Alfonso 1890 a few miles away (see separate article).
-But present and running the kitchen is Chef Ciro Longobardi.
-Now, I do not always say this about every hotel restaurant, but it is essential that I say it here: the food of this talented young chef is so good that, even if you are not staying at the Tramontano but are in Sorrento, you should make sure you have at least one dinner here.
+He sees all and directs all – to good purpose – ably supported by the genial Assistant Restaurant Manager, Gioacchino Mastellone.
+The Chef is Pasquale Di Meglio, and the food of this talented young chef is so good that, even if you are not staying at the Tramontano but are in Sorrento, you should make sure you have at least one dinner here.
 You will not be disappointed.
+(The picture shows these fine gentlemen with your correspondent.
+Mr Morvillo is on the left.)

 Each morning I returned to the restaurant, the tables of which were still properly set with white napery, to tuck into a hearty breakfast.
-To my table were brought pots of coffee, buckets of ice, glasses of freshly-squeezed orange juice and my concluding cup of cappuccino, and from the extensive buffet I secured bacon, fried eggs, ham, courgettes, tomatoes, melon, strawberries, croissants and crusty bread rolls.
-I enjoy a good breakfast, and this was a good breakfast.
+To my table were brought pots of coffee, buckets of ice, glasses of orange juice and my concluding cappuccini, and from the extensive buffet I secured bacon, fried eggs, ham, courgettes, tomatoes, melon, slices of wild strawberry tart and crusty bread rolls.

 IMPERIAL HOTEL TRAMONTANO